JohnWietfeldt

 Backstory

-Returning stateside, I enrolled in classes at a local stained glass studio to hone my technique, where I soon decided that working in one dimension was not for me.
+Returning stateside, I enrolled in classes at a local stained glass studio to get a better understanding of tools and technique.
+This is where I decided, working in one dimension was not for me.

 I soon learned that by strategically positioning and tacking hand-cut textured glass, I could effectively represent the fluidity of natural movement.
 I began applying this new process to sculpting animal busts, figures and masks from cold glass – the first of which was a life-sized head of a horse, complete with piercing eyes and glass mane.
 One year and countless hours of disassembly and reassembly to get it right, I was hooked.

-Now, nearly 20 years later, I have amassed a body of sculpted glass works that represents both my evolution as an artist and interactions with nature and culture across our great green earth.
-Having visited over 40 countries to date, my designs are infused with the inspiration and memories I have collected in experiencing the many ways that people live, worship, celebrate and mourn through art.
+Now, nearly 20 years later, I have amassed a body of sculpted glass works that represents both my evolution as an artist and interactions with nature and culture across this great green earth.
+Having visited over 40 countries, my designs are infused with the inspiration and memories I have collected in experiencing the many ways that people live, worship, celebrate and mourn through art.

 John